factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-mongodb.md

 +++
-title = "UserNames (MongoDb)"
+title = "UserNames (MongoDB)"
-weight = 1000
+weight = 1100
 type="docs"
 +++

 Here is a projection that handles _UserCreated_ and _UserDeleted_ events using MongoDB as datastore.
-Currently, with MongoDB no transactionally aware implementation is provided.
+Currently, for MongoDB no transactionally aware projection implementation is provided.

 ## Configuration